mayamau/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Multiplayer Tic-Tac-Toe game with a GUI
+Multiplayer Tic-Tac-Toe game with a GUI implemented in python